xen0vas/xen0vas.github.io/_posts/2021-02-18-cloudme-v1-11-2-dep-bypass-using-rop-gadgets.md

 ```

 <p align="justify">
-At the first gadget, EBP is assigned with the hex value **0xfffae493**.
-Then, adding the two values from EAX and EBP will then give us the address of **VirtualProtect** and the result will be saved in EAX.
+At the first gadget, EBP is assigned with the hex value <b>0xfffae493</b>.
+Then, adding the two values from EAX and EBP will then give us the address of <b>VirtualProtect</b> and the result will be saved in EAX.
 </p>

 ![VirtualProtect]({{ site.baseurl }}/assets/images/2021/02/virtualprotect.png)

 <p align="justify">
-Below is an updated PoC that implements the ROP gadgets showed before in order to calculate the **VirtualProtect** address dynamically and place it into EAX.
+Below is an updated PoC that implements the ROP gadgets showed before in order to calculate the <b>VirtualProtect</b> address dynamically and place it into EAX.
 </p>